kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 ### 2. Is the product easy to use?
 Can users self-onboard?

 This makes sure the rate of growth can be exponential.
-A product that raises the least confusing questions in the user’s mind wins.
+A product that raises the least confusing questions in the user's mind wins.

 ### 3. Is it easy for people to tell their colleagues or friends?
 Can they try it out immediately?

-The moment right after “word of mouth”, when someone just hears about your product from another person, is the best time to capture interest.
+The moment right after "word of mouth", when someone just hears about your product from another person, is the best time to capture interest.
 They should be able to try it out right away.

 ### 4. How long is the time to value or AHA moment?
 Can users use it in seconds, minutes, or days and weeks?